Child labour: Potential positives

 The term child labour can be misleading when it confuses harmful work with employment that may be beneficial to children.
 It can also ignore harmful work outside employment and any benefits children normally derive from their work.
 Domestic work is an example: all families but the rich must work at cleaning, cooking, caring, and more to maintain their homes.
 In most families in the world, this process extends to productive activities, especially herding and various types of agriculture, and to a variety of small family businesses.
 Where trading is a significant feature of social life, children can start trading in small items at an early age, often in the company of family members or of peers.

 Work is undertaken from an early age by vast numbers of children in the world and may have a natural place in growing up.

 Work can contribute to the well-being of children in a variety of ways; children often choose to work to improve their lives, both in the short- and long-term.
 At the material level, children's work often contributes to producing food or earning income that benefits themselves and their families; and such income is especially important when the families are poor.
 Work can provide an escape from debilitating poverty, sometimes by allowing a young person to move away from an impoverished environment.
 Young people often enjoy their work, especially paid work, or when work involves the company of peers.
 Even when work is intensive and enforced, children often find ways to combine their work with play.

 While full-time work hinders schooling, empirical evidence is varied on the relationship between part-time work and school.
 Sometimes even part-time work may hinder school attendance or performance.
 On the other hand, many poor children work for resources to attend school.
 Children who are not doing well at school sometimes seek more satisfactory experience in work.
 Good relations with a supervisor at work can provide relief from tensions that children feel at school and home.
 In the modern world, school education has become so central to society that schoolwork has become the dominant work for most children, often replacing participation in productive work.
-If school curricula or quality do not provide children with appropriate skills for available jobs or if children do nor have the aptitude for schoolwork, school may impede the learning of skills, such as agriculture, which will become necessary for future livelihood.
+If school curricula or quality do not provide children with appropriate skills for available jobs or if children do not have the aptitude for schoolwork, school may impede the learning of skills, such as agriculture, which will become necessary for future livelihood.